-How does your Mayo Graduate School education compare to previous education that you have received at other institutions?
+How does your Mayo Clinic Graduate School of Biomedical Sciences education compare to previous education that you have received at other institutions?

 I had the privilege to previously attend first-class institutions with very strong engineering schools.
-I found no difference in the quality of the coursework I took at Mayo Graduate School.
+I found no difference in the quality of the coursework I took at Mayo Clinic Graduate School of Biomedical Sciences.
 Although, I felt a sense of more individualization at Mayo, since often I had classes with only three or five other students.
 This elicits much more interaction and pushes you to prepare better every time.

 First, it is the availability of excellent resources for my research.
 For example, across from my office I have available the latest generation computerized tomography scanner, which is dedicated full time to research.
 It has been instrumental for my thesis project.
 Second, I have had a great deal of support from my mentor, Dr. Cynthia McCollough, and the graduate school to put together a successful application for a fellowship with the American Heart Association.
 Finally, I have enjoyed the opportunities to travel to several scientific conferences in the U.S. and abroad.
 For example, in 2010 I flew to Vienna for the European Congress of Radiology, where I not only had the chance to meet researchers from around the globe and learn about cutting-edge research in radiology, but I also got the chance to visit an amazing city.